-- L. Audibert is a member of the scientific comitee of EDF-INRIA-CEA summer school (since 2020). - L. Audibert was a member of the evaluating committe 46 of the ANR for the aapg 2021. - M. Bonazzoli is the International partnerships Scientific Correspondent for Inria Saclay. - M. Bonazzoli took part to the recruitment committee (jury d'admissibilité) for the 2021 Inria Saclay recruitment campaign of junior permanent researchers. - M. Bonazzoli took part in Jul.
-2021 to the prize committee for Prix Junior Maryam Mirzakhani awarded by Fondation Mathématique Jacques-Hadamard (FMJH) to two young female students for a mathematics project. - M. Bonazzoli took part to the working group "Diffusion de l'information" (webpage, Intranet, welcome booklet) at CMAP (École Polytechnique). - M. Bonazzoli is a volunteer member of Opération Postes (newsletter and website, which gathers detailed information about the French competitive selections for permanent positions in Mathematics and Informatics, supported by the French academic societies SMAI, SMF, SFdS, and SIF).
+- M. Bonazzoli is the International partnerships Scientific Correspondent for Inria Saclay. - M. Bonazzoli took part in Jul.
+2022 to the prize committee for Prix Junior Maryam Mirzakhani awarded by Fondation Mathématique Jacques-Hadamard (FMJH) to two young female students for a mathematics project. - M. Bonazzoli is a volunteer member of Opération Postes (newsletter and website, which gathers detailed information about the French competitive selections for permanent positions in Mathematics and Informatics, supported by the French academic societies SMAI, SMF, SFdS, and SIF).